nextcloud/spreed/README.md

 The HPB also takes care of signaling, decreasing the load of many calls on the Talk server and optional SIP integration so users can dial in to calls by phone.

-If you need to use Talk in an enterprise environment, [contact our sales team](https://nextcloud.com/enterprise/buy/) for access to the high performance back-end.
+If you need to use Talk in an enterprise environment, [contact our sales team](https://nextcloud.com/enterprise/buy/) for access to the Talk High Performance Back-end.
 See our website for more details and [pricing](https://nextcloud.com/talk/#scalability).

-## Development setup
+## Development Setup

 1. Simply clone this repository into the `apps` folder of your Nextcloud development instance.
-2. Run `make dev-setup` to install the dependencies;
+2. Run `make dev-setup` to install the dependencies.
-3. Run `make build-js`
+3. Run `make build-js`.
 4. Then activate it through the apps management. :tada:
-5. To build the docs locally, install mkdocs locally: `apt install mkdocs mkdocs-bootstrap`
+5. To build the docs locally, install mkdocs locally: `apt install mkdocs mkdocs-bootstrap`.

 We are also available on [our public Talk team conversation](https://cloud.nextcloud.com/call/c7fz9qpr), if you want to join the discussion.

 ### API documentation

-The API documentation is available at https://nextcloud-talk.readthedocs.io/en/latest/
+The API documentation is available [here](https://nextcloud-talk.readthedocs.io/en/latest/).

 ### Milestones and Branches